yalcinalp/yalcinalp/README.md

 System Design, Security and DevOps
 --->

-To be more specific, I like working on problems about Scalability and Infrastructure of Software Systems 🐳
+More specifically, I like working on problems about Scalability and Infrastructure of Software Systems 🐳